AshutoshGunjal/SpringBoot/README.md

 With Spring Boot Actuator, you can seamlessly monitor and manage your application in production, ensuring it operates at its best.

+### Understanding Spring Boot, Spring MVC, and Spring Framework

+**Spring Framework**: The foundation of it all, enabling **Dependency Injection** with annotations like `@Component` and `@Autowired`.
+While Dependency Injection is powerful, you'd typically need other frameworks to build complete applications.

+**Spring Modules and Spring Projects**: Expanding the Spring ecosystem, they offer seamless integration with various frameworks like Hibernate/JPA, JUnit, and Mockito for unit testing.

+**Spring MVC (Spring Module)**: Simplifies the development of web applications and REST APIs.
+It replaces the complexities of building web applications with Struts.
+Key annotations include `@Controller`, `@RestController`, and `@RequestMapping("/courses")`.

+**Spring Boot (Spring Project)**: Designed to quickly build **production-ready** applications.
+It streamlines the development process:

+- **Starter Projects**: Simplify the creation of various application types.
+- **Auto Configuration**: Eliminates the need for extensive setup of Spring, Spring MVC, and other frameworks.
+- **Non-Functional Requirements (NFRs)**: Enables advanced monitoring using Actuators, eliminates the need for separate application servers with embedded servers, and streamlines logging, error handling, profiles, and configuration properties.

+With Spring Boot, you can build robust, production-ready applications rapidly, thanks to its efficient toolset and integration.